Nicole Nicotera

 What I do

-health and wellness, mind-body social work practice, clinical social work, diversity, equity, and inclusion, research methods, school social work, social justice
+health and wellness, mind-body social work practice, clinical social work, research methods, Mixed Methods Research, school social work, social justice

 Professional Biography

-Professor Nicole Nicotera, PhD, LICSW, has a long history of clinical social work practice with children, youth and families, and with using creative arts and experiential therapies in the process of facilitating healing.
-In the MSW program, she teaches clinical interviewing skills and mind-body social work practice.
-In the PhD program she teaches mixed methods research.
-She is committed to health and wellness for practicing social workers and social work educators.
-Nicotera is certified to teach an evidence-based mindfulness and stress reduction course called Koru (https://korumindfulness.org/).
+Professor Nicole Nicotera, PhD, LICSW, RYT-200 earned her MSW and PhD at the University of Washington, Seattle.
+She has a long history of clinical social work practice with children, youth and families, and with using creative arts and experiential therapies in the process of facilitating healing.
+She teaches courses in mind-body social work practice and in program evaluation.
+She is the course lead for: clinical social work skills; mind-body connections in social work practice; experiential therapy and experiential therapy in nature.
+She is committed to promoting the health and wellness of practicing social workers and social work educators.
+Nicotera is a certified mindfulness teacher and a registered yoga teacher.

 Nicotera's research and scholarship focus on: